 How does cost of living impact salaries in Canada?

 Major metro regions with high costs of living like Toronto, Vancouver and Calgary generally have higher average salaries to compensate.
 However, this also reduces real wage purchasing power in these cities.
+Smaller cities offer reduced living expenses while maintaining reasonable access to amenities, creating favourable salary-to-cost ratios for flexible workers.

 Which professionals have the highest salaries in Canada?